 Unfortunately, pasta salad doesn’t freeze well.
 Most of the ingredients of such a salad don’t freeze well, and that’s why freezing the prepped salad isn’t a good idea.

-When it comes to the usual ingredients of a pasta salad, only cheese (e.g., Parmesan) and cooked meat freeze quite well.
+When it comes to the usual ingredients of a pasta salad, only cheese and cooked meat freeze quite well (here’s our guide on how to freeze parmesan cheese).
 And maybe the dressing if it’s based on olive oil, spices, and herbs (think Italian dressing).

 The rest, meaning cooked pasta and fresh veggies, doesn’t freeze all that well.

 When it comes to pasta, it sticks together in the freezer unless you toss it with some olive oil.
-For fresh veggies, they will lose their crunch and turn soft and watery after thawing.
+Fresh veggies will lose their crunch and turn soft and watery after thawing.
 Neither is a good thing.

 And if your dressing is mayo- or dairy-based, it will separate after thawing.
 Again, no good.